 Previous projects include the Burlington Performing Arts Centre; the Laurentian University Modernization Project in Sudbury, involving seven campus facilities; and the Regent Park Master Plan to transform the 30-block precinct in downtown Toronto.
 His responsibilities on Regent Park are special block planning, transportation planning, massing studies, as well as density and development studies.

-The College Street Residence in downtown Toronto will serve...View Project
+The Campus One Student Residence in downtown Toronto will...View Project

 The design is a contemporary expression of the existing...View Project

 Positioned as the gateway to the West Kowloon Cultural...View Project

 Integrated Science and Engineering Building, Northeastern University

 To develop a new campus precinct, Northeastern University in...View Project

 The 2,000-seat auditorium, principally for use by the renowned...View Project

 The Burlington Performing Arts Centre provides both excellent acoustics...View Project